 How many miles would I drive in a year?

-This is an important question if you’re looking to source a car on some sort of lease.
-Speaking personally, I do between 40,000-50,000 miles a year.
-When you lease a car, make damned sure you go for an option which covers your likely mileage – and don’t forget to include personal miles.
-After all, it’s what’s on the dashboard display when you take it back which counts.
+Leased vehicles usually have mileage caps.
+I lease, and speaking personally, I do between 30,000-45,000 miles a year.
+When you lease a car, make damned sure you go for an option which covers your likely mileage – and don’t forget to include personal miles, because it’s what’s on the dashboard display when you give it back that matters and not just how far you drove with your pupils.

 How many hours would I need to work?

-Next, you’ve got to earn enough to be able to cover your personal commitments (i.e. to earn a living wage).
-If every hour you work nets you £23 of turnover, and your weekly overheads bill is £210, you will need to work for 9 hours to cover that (incidentally, let’s call these “dead hours” if I have to refer to them again).
-Every additional hour you work thereafter becomes your wage, and on paper an average of 30 lesson hours per week will give you an annualised wage of around £25,000 (or pushing £28,000 based on 2016 fuel prices).
-However, you will almost certainly not get this amount of work straight away and you should allow for that in your plans.
+If this job is your primary income source, you’ve got to earn enough to be able to pay your bills by getting a living wage.
+If every hour you work nets you £25 of turnover, and your weekly overheads bill is £220, you will need to work for 9 hours (dead hours) to cover that.
+Every additional hour you work thereafter becomes your wage, and on paper an average of 30 lesson hours per week will give you an annualised wage of around £27,000.
+However, you will almost certainly not get this amount of work straight away, it also doesn’t include Christmas or other quieter periods, it doesn’t take into account fluctuations in fuel prices, and it assumes your insurance company doesn’t lay any nasty surprises on you from one year to the next.
+You should allow for all this in your plans.

-As an example, when I started teaching I knew exactly how many lessons I needed to do in order to run my business and pay my personal bills as they stood at that time.
-I was covering my business overheads within a week, and my personal commitments within 5 weeks and, apart from a couple of Christmas weeks since then, I’ve never dropped below 20 hours.
-Your personal circumstances will be different to mine, so you can only use this as guidance.
-On the other hand, I see people on various forums still struggling to make 10 hours even after a year.
+When I first started teaching I needed to be doing 17 hours of lessons each week in order to run my business and pay my personal bills as they stood at that time (these days, it’s much less).
+I was covering my business overheads within a week, and my personal commitments within 5 weeks.
+Since then, and apart from the Christmas period (which also fluctuates depending on which day Christmas falls), I’ve never dropped below 20 hours.
+Your personal circumstances will be different to mine, so you can only use this as guidance, but I’ve seen people on various forums still struggling to make 10 hours even after a year.
+You can’t survive long on that.

-I keep repeating this, but new ADIs consistently overlook the fact that unless you are averaging 30 hours over a full 12-month period, you are not going to earn £25,000 over that same period.
-A 40 hour week here or there might feel great, but if the rest of them are only 10-20 you’re looking at a wage of well under £20,000.
 Before you decide to become an ADI you need to carefully decide how much money you need to pay your bills, assess the personal risk of not achieving that every week, then work backwards from there.
-Be cautious almost to the point of pessimism when you’re working out what you might earn – those starting training these days tend to be overflowing with enthusiasm from the moment they announce they’re going to become instructors, but they are completely oblivious to the harsh realities of running a driving school.
-Simply dreaming of earning £30k is light years away from actually achieving it.
+Be cautious almost to the point of pessimism when you’re working out what you might earn.
+Those seeking to become ADIs tend to be brimming over with enthusiasm the moment they announce they’re going to do it, but they haven’t considered the harsh realities of running business.
+Dreaming of earning £30k is light years away from achieving it.
+And remember your tax and NI.
+At the end of each financial year, you are going to have to pay those two by 31 January the following year.
+Never fall into the trap of thinking every penny you take is yours to spend unless you want to get yourself in a mess at Christmas each year.

 Can I really work whatever hours I want?